-If you don't believe how cheap US property prices are, have a look at this chart by the OECD (The Organization for Economic Development And Co-operation).
+If you don't believe how cheap United States property prices are, have a look at this chart by the OECD (The Organization for Economic Development And Co-operation) as of 2021.

-Wait a minute.
-Why does the 69th largest economy in the world have the most unaffordable real estate in the world according to the OECD?
-This makes no sense unless there’s a tremendous amount of policy mismanagement in the form of building restrictions, loose foreign investment regulations, and corrupt government officials who love receiving money under the table.
+It makes no sense the 69th largest economy in the world has the most unaffordable real estate in the world according to the OECD?
+There must bee tremendous amount of policy mismanagement in the form of building restrictions, loose foreign investment regulations, and corrupt government officials who love receiving money under the table.

 I'm not saying that all this shady stuff is happening in New Zealand, since they're consistently ranked one of the least corrupt countries in the world along with extremely expensive Denmark.
 I'm saying that something artificial is happening to cause such a pricing disconnect.
 Why else is there traffic around a toll road?